hippo-digital/hippo-data-science-techtask/README.md

-# Data Analyst Technical Test (2 of 5)
+# Data Science Engineer Technical Test
-This is the repository containing instructions and base data for a technical test for analysts
+This is the repository containing instructions and base data for a technical test for data science

 # Set up